 If you have an employer-sponsored retirement plan and you’ve maxed it out, you have other retirement options – but there are restrictions.

-You can put money into a traditional IRA, but if your adjusted gross income is higher than $76,000 as a single tax filer or $125,000 as a married couple filing jointly, you won’t be able to deduct the contributions.
+You can put money into a traditional IRA, but if your adjusted gross income is at least $78,000 as a single tax filer or $129,000 as a married couple filing jointly, you won’t be able to deduct any contributions.
 You can still contribute to an IRA, but it will be with post-tax money.
 You’ll need to keep good records, because you will only owe taxes on earnings – not your original contributions – in retirement.

 That leaves a taxable account, which isn’t a retirement account, per se, but you can certainly contribute retirement money to it and there’s no limit on contributions.
 If you hold investments for more than a year, you’ll owe long-term capital gains taxes – which are generally lower than normal income tax rates – on any gains when you sell.